pascomnet/documentation/mobydick/content_en/03clients/03client_teams.md

 * Their Phone number
 * How long they have been waiting

-## Setting Pause / Break Reasons
+## User Team Pausing / Pause Reasons
-In teams within which you can dynamically log in or out of, you can also set pause reasons which will temporarily log you out of the team.
+When you can dynamically log in or out of a team, you will also be able set pause reasons which will temporarily log you out of the team.
-This function can be used for evaluation purposes and is helpful when an agent requires time "Post Processing" (So Paperwork etc relating to a call etc).
+This function can be used for evaluation purposes and is helpful when an agent requires `Post Processing` time to allow for paperwork relating to a call etc).
 The reasons for pausing can be predefined and rolled out by your administrator.
-In order to activate a pause reason, click on the pause symbol and select a reason from the drop down list.
+In order to pause yourself and select a reason, click on the pause symbol and select a reason from the drop down list.

 ## Team Overviews